Euthanasia law critics gather for final push

 Palliative care workers have joined last-minute pleas against a voluntary euthanasia bill as politicians look likely to pass the legislation at its final vote in Parliament.

-Act Leader David Seymour's fiercely debated End of Life Choice Bill will have its third reading in the House on Wednesday.
+Act Leader David Seymour's fiercely debated End of Life Choice bill will have its third reading in the House on Wednesday.

 The legislation - which would let terminally ill adults with less than six months left to live access assisted dying - will go a public referendum at next year's general election if it passes the vote.